-Meeting of the PwC partners who, via their partner BVs, are the members of Coöperatie PricewaterhouseCoopers Nederland U.A.

-Global Independence Policy.
-All processes, minimum procedures and activities to which every PwC network firm must comply are prescribed in the PwC GIP.
+General meeting (GM) Meeting of the PwC partners who, via their partner BVs, are the members of which every PwC network firm must comply are prescribed in the PwC GIP.
 This policy includes specific processes that must be followed to ensure the independence of our clients if the nature of the service gives rise to it.